 Second, to get high density, the controller chip is inside the LED, which is kind of cool, but also means that the chip only uses a single pin for input and a single pin for output.
 The protocol used is very very timing-specific and can only be controlled by microcontrollers with highly repeatable 100nS timing precision.
 We have example code for using with the Arduino Uno/Mega microcontroller at 8MHz and 16MHz, and with a little effort you can use with the Raspberry Pi, or Beagle Bone Black, but it will not work with the Basic Stamp, NETduino, any other interpreted/virtual machine microprocessor or any processor slower than 8 MHz.
 For those processors, check our DotStar digital LED strip which has SPI-like input/output and works easily with Pi, NETduino, and other processors.

 These LED strips are even more fun and glowy.
 There are 60 RGB LEDs per meter, and you can control each LED individually!
 Yes, that's right, this is the digitally-addressable type of LED strip.
 You can set the color of each LED's red, green and blue component with 8-bit PWM precision (so 24-bit color per pixel).
 The LEDs are controlled by shift-registers that are chained up down the strip so you can shorten or lengthen the strip.
 Only 1 digital output pin are required to send data down.
-The PWM is built into each LED-chip so once you set the color you can stop talking to the strip and it will continue to PWM all the LEDs for you
+The PWM is built into each LED-chip so once you set the color you can stop talking to the strip and it will continue to PWM all the LEDs for you.

 The strip is made of flexible PCB material, and comes with a weatherproof sheathing.
 You can cut this stuff pretty easily with wire cutters, there are cut-lines every 0.65"/1.7cm (1 LED each).
 Solder to the 0.1" copper pads and you're good to go.
 Of course, you can also connect strips together to make them longer, just watch how much current you need!
 We have a 5V/2A supply that should be able to drive 1 meter (depending on use) and a 5V/10A supply that can drive up to 4 meters (depending on use) You must use a 5V DC power supply to power these strips, do not use higher than 6V or you can destroy the entire strip

 They come in 4 meter reels with a 2 or 3-pin JST SM connector on each end and separated power/ground wires.
 These strips are sold by the meter!
 If you buy 4 meters at a time, you'll get full reels with two connectors.
 If you buy less than 4m, you'll get a single strip, but it will be a cut piece from a reel which may or may not have a connector on it.
+If the piece comes from the end of the reel, the connector may be on the output end of the strip!

 To wire up these strips we suggest picking up some JST SM plug and receptacle cables.
 You'll want one of each, one wire is for ground the other is for signal.
 For the power wire, you will also probably want a 2.1mm DC jack to wire in so you can connect one of our wall adapters to power it.